Farmers

 Borage

-Each individual flower only lives for an average of 21.2 hours.
-High level of pollination is essential .
-A comprehensive three-year study conducted in Poland, authored by Stawiarz, Wróblewska, Masierowska, and Sadowska, and published in 2019. concluded that, a single borage plant boasts an average of 953 individual flowers. with an over flowering span of 56 days. a single borage plant can supply insects with 1.1 grams of nectar sugars (total sugar content derived from the nectar) and 1.1 grams of pollen.
+Each borage flower lives for an average of just 21.2 hours, making high-level pollination essential.
+A comprehensive three-year study conducted in Poland (Stawiarz et al., 2019) found that a single borage plant produces an average of 953 individual flowers over a 56-day flowering span, supplying insects with 1.1 grams of nectar sugars and 1.1 grams of pollen.

 Top Fruits and Soft Fruits

-Pollination is a key ecosystem service, vital to the maintenance both of wild plant communities and agricultural productivity.
-Insect pollination, mostly by bees, is necessary for production in 84% of all crops in the Europe and 75% of the crops that are used directly as human food worldwide.
-In 2005, the economic value of insect pollination per year amounted to approximately £120 billion globally and about £440 million in the UK.
-Crop pollination services depend on both domesticated and wild pollinator populations, and both may be affected by a range of recent and projected environmental changes, with unknown consequences.
-There has been growing concern in recent decades about the fate of both domesticated and wild pollinators, leading to special initiatives by the Convention for Biodiversity (International Initiative for the Conservation and Sustainable Use of Pollinators) and a number of continental, national and regional programmes.
-Clearly, insect pollination is an important agricultural input.
+Pollination is a key ecosystem service, vital to the maintenance of both wild plant communities and agricultural productivity.
+Insect pollination — mostly by bees — is necessary for production in 84% of all crops in Europe and 75% of crops used directly as human food worldwide.
+In 2005, the economic value of insect pollination amounted to approximately £120 billion globally and around £440 million in the UK per year.